nicolacimmino/PLC-14500/README.md

 # Assembling a program

-You can write your programs in any text editor of your choice, as long as you save them with a `.asm` extension.
+You can write your programs in a text editor of your choice, as long as you save them with a `.asm` extension.
 This is a first example program to make sure your board is correctly assembled and functioning.
 You can find this code also in the release zip file under `examples\smoketest.asm`.